cleyon/m2/README.md

         @unless varname         Include subsequent text if varname == 0 Anywhere in line @name@

-# References

-Alas, these are starting to disappear...
-They were reachable at one time at the addresses shown.
-I've tried to preserve some things in m2/etc/x-*.

-## M1: A Micro Macro Processor
+# M1: A Micro Macro Processor
 Jon Bentley, AT&T Bell Laboratories
 - [[file:etc/m1.pdf]]

+# Online References

+Alas, these are starting to disappear from the Internet...
+At one time, they were reachable at the addresses shown.
+I've tried to preserve some things in m2/etc/x-*.

 ## Dr Dobbs Journal
 m1: A Mini Macro Processor